 From Janie on 19th July:

 Such a sad accident.
 Such a lovely tribute.

 Oh my, what sad news this is.
 Having lost my Dianne recently I can only wish their family to have the strength to deal with such a sudden loss.
 My heart goes out to them.
 And Marilyn, your tribute was wonderful.

 From Stephen on 23rd July:

-Marilyn, on behalf of Hazle and myself can I thank you for the tribute you posted on the group to Anne and Philip.
+Marilyn, on behalf of Hazle and myself can I thank you for the tribute you posted on the group to Anne and Phillip.
 It was beautifully done.

 It is still hard for us to think that we will not see them again and even though we have just been on a short holiday, memories of them kept popping up.
 We have written privately to the family via Anne and Philip's home address and we hope that we might hear from them in due course.

 Philip's daughter Juliette Hastings later sent a letter out to people who had written.

 I have just returned from 2 weeks holiday in France, and whilst wading through my emails I was really shocked and sad to come across this one.
 Your tribute is lovely; as you know I don’t attend signings but the only one I went to, at Bright Ideas in Scarborough, I had the pleasure and privilege of meeting this lovely couple.
 In fact, Phillip had then just come up with the idea for the builders yard and eagerly told us to watch out for his picture in the forthcoming collectors club magazine!
 They were lovely people, and your tribute portrayed them beautifully.

 Please send my love and prayers to their family.